apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 (<em>Appears on:</em><a href="#apps.kubeblocks.io/v1alpha1.ClusterDefinitionStatus">ClusterDefinitionStatus</a>, <a href="#apps.kubeblocks.io/v1alpha1.ClusterVersionStatus">ClusterVersionStatus</a>, <a href="#apps.kubeblocks.io/v1alpha1.ComponentDefinitionStatus">ComponentDefinitionStatus</a>, <a href="#apps.kubeblocks.io/v1alpha1.OpsDefinitionStatus">OpsDefinitionStatus</a>, <a href="#apps.kubeblocks.io/v1alpha1.ServiceDescriptorStatus">ServiceDescriptorStatus</a>)
 </p>
 <div>
-<p>Phase defines the ClusterDefinition and ClusterVersion  CR .status.phase</p>
+<p>Phase represents the current status of the ClusterDefinition and ClusterVersion CR.</p>
 </div>
 <table>
 <thead>